Abhi07jith10/resume-screener-frontend/README.md

 ### Day 9: Applications Dashboard with Live Scoring UI
 - Built a dashboard to track applications and their status.
 - Displayed live resume scoring results through an interactive UI.

+## Day 10 – Interview Scheduler UI

+* Designed and implemented the Interview Scheduler interface for managing interview workflows.
+* Built a responsive UI with a clean layout to enhance usability and user experience.

+## Day 11 – Tailwind UI Overhaul

+* Revamped the application's user interface using Tailwind CSS across all pages.
+* Improved design consistency, responsiveness, spacing, and overall visual experience.

+-